ncrosty58/speedhive-tools/README.md

 ---

 If you'd like me to change the TOC style (e.g. a shorter TOC or grouped sections), tell me which layout you prefer.
+# speedhive-tools

+Utilities and examples for interacting with the MyLaps / Event Results API using a locally-generated OpenAPI Python client.

+This repository contains a generated client under `mylaps_client/` and example scripts that demonstrate how to list events and export session announcements for an organization.

+Table of contents

+- Quick start
+- Examples
+- Exporter details
+- Troubleshooting

+- Regenerating the client

+- Contributing